 Upon completion of the program, a candidate will be able to:

-- Engage and support all students in learning. - Create and maintain effective environments for student learning. - Understand and organize subject matter for student learning. - Plan instruction and design learning experiences for all students. - Assess student learning. - Develop as a professional educator.
+- Make subject matter comprehensible to students. - Assess student learning. - Engage and support student learning. - Plan instruction and design learning experiences for students. - Create and maintain effective environments for student learning. - Develop as a scholar practitioner.

 Core Courses (41 units)